Ruibin-Liu/GPU-CpHMD-Docker/README.md

 aws configure
 ```

-- Docker login to AWS ECR
+- Sync the credentials with docker to get access to our images

 ```bash
 aws ecr get-login --no-include-email --region us-east-1 | sh